Mentoring Circles - Postdocs

 How can I get involved?

-1st November – 29th November 2024Applications Open
+3rd November - 28th November 2025Applications Open

-Applications to participate in the programme, as a mentor or postdoc mentee will open on 1st November.
 The application form consists of a short MS Form, gathering only the relevant information around your role, experience and what are you looking to get out of the mentoring.
 The number of participants accepted will depend on the number of mentors available.

-Matching will be carried out by the IAD's Researcher Development Team early December, and an email will be sent to both mentor and mentee applicants to inform them of the outcome of their application mid-December.
+Matching will be carried out by the IAD's Researcher Development Team early December 2025, and an email will be sent to both mentor and mentee applicants to inform them of the outcome of their application mid-December.

 Mentoring resources